 2. Information and risk identification

-2.1 The User is aware that Cryptocurrencies have no fixed value and that this value can fluctuate considerably from time to time.
+2.1 The User is aware that Virtual Currencies have no fixed value and that this value can fluctuate considerably from time to time.

-2.2 The price value of the Cryptocurrencies in which you wish to trade will be determined by Coinmerce at the time of the transaction.
+2.2 The price value of the Virtual Currencies in which you wish to trade will be determined by Coinmerce at the time of the transaction.
 After the transaction has ended, this or any other, changed price value can no longer be invoked.

-2.3 The User is aware that the purchase and sale of Cryptocurrencies is at his/her own expense and risk.
+2.3 The User is aware that the purchase and sale of Virtual Currencies is at his/her own expense and risk.
 Any decision is the User's own decision and responsibility.
-Coinmerce shall not be liable for any loss or damage suffered as a result of the purchase or sale of Cryptocurrencies or incurred as a result of delays in the execution of the purchase or sale orders of Cryptocurrencies.
+Coinmerce shall not be liable for any loss or damage suffered as a result of the purchase or sale of Virtual Currencies or incurred as a result of delays in the execution of the purchase or sale Orders of Virtual Currencies.

 2.5 Coinmerce shall exercise due care in the provision and execution of its Services, and shall monitor the quality of its service to the User.
 The User has no say or other influence on the execution, content and/or delivery of the Services; Coinmerce delivers and executes the Services entirely autonomously and at its own discretion.
 In doing so, Coinmerce is entitled to change the content and scope of the Services unilaterally and without prior announcement to that effect.

-2.6 Coinmerce reserves the right to decide unilaterally at any time to add and/or remove Cryptocurrencies from its portfolio based on criteria to be determined exclusively by Coinmerce.
-If certain Cryptocurrencies are being removed (delisted) from the portfolio, Coinmerce shall strive to notify the User in advance, to the extent reasonably possible, in order to give User time to sell, swap, and/or withdraw the Cryptocurrencies.
-In case User then still holds delisted Cryptocurrencies in his account, these will in principle be sold automatically by Coinmerce, unless this proves to be impossible.
+2.6 Coinmerce reserves the right to decide unilaterally at any time to add and/or remove Virtual Currencies from its portfolio based on criteria to be determined exclusively by Coinmerce.
+If certain Virtual Currencies are being removed (delisted) from the portfolio, Coinmerce shall strive to notify the User in advance, to the extent reasonably possible, in order to give User time to sell, swap, and/or withdraw the Virtual Currencies.
+In case User then still holds delisted Virtual Currencies in his account, these will in principle be sold automatically by Coinmerce, unless this proves to be impossible.

-2.8 Coinmerce does not provide any investment or financial advice in connection with the purchase or sale of Cryptocurrencies.
-Coinmerce merely facilitates the purchase and sale of Cryptocurrencies by the User.
+2.8 Coinmerce does not provide any investment or financial advice in connection with the purchase or sale of Virtual Currencies.
+Coinmerce merely facilitates the purchase and sale of Virtual Currencies by the User.